iongradea/42_roger-skyline-1/README.md

 	- dpkg-reconfigure exim4-config (this configures all mail services SMTP, POP etc. to access external mail) <br />
 10. web server : <br />
 	- apt install apache2 <br />
+	- see sources docs for articles on installing php for apache on debian <br />

 TIPS FOR QUESTIONS : <br />